Kalaiz/ANU-GPA/README.md

 ## Team structure and roles
 + Jared u5953599 - Team member
    + Update functionality(codes based on Prateek and me from calculating GPA)
-   + Password functionality (UI had few problems, Password_set activity Ui done by Prateek)
+   + Password functionality (UI had some problems, Password_set activity Ui done by Prateek)
    + Instrumented testing(the code were generated automatically, and then code repetition  was minimised   after that)
    + Logic: GPA class
    + GPA test